 The land and improvements on the Proposed Project Site will be assessed and taxed by the City of Boston under normal real estate taxation procedures in accordance with Chapter 59 of the Massachusetts General Laws (M.G.L.).
-The ground lease will require the designated Proponent to be responsible for paying applicable taxes and fees.
+The ground lease will require the designated Proponent to be responsible for paying applicable taxes and fees as well as the fixed rent.